T. S. Eliot: Teaching, banking, and publishing

-After leaving Merton, Eliot worked as a schoolteacher, most notably at Highgate School in London, where he taught French and Latin: his students included John Betjeman.
+After leaving Merton, Eliot worked as a schoolteacher, notably at Highgate School in London, where he taught French and Latin; his students included John Betjeman.
 He subsequently taught at the Royal Grammar School, High Wycombe in Buckinghamshire.
 To earn extra money, he wrote book reviews and lectured at evening extension courses at University College London and Oxford.
 In 1917 he took a position at Lloyds Bank in London, working on foreign accounts.
-On a trip to Paris in August 1920 with the artist Wyndham Lewis, he met the writer James Joyce.
+On a trip to Paris in August 1920 with the artist Wyndham Lewis, he met James Joyce.
 Eliot said he found Joyce arrogant, and Joyce doubted Eliot's ability as a poet at the time, but the two writers soon became friends, with Eliot visiting Joyce whenever he was in Paris.
 Eliot and Wyndham Lewis also maintained a close friendship, leading to Lewis's later making his well-known portrait painting of Eliot in 1938.

 Charles Whibley recommended Eliot to Geoffrey Faber.
 In 1925 Eliot left Lloyds to become a director in the publishing firm Faber and Gwyer (later Faber & Faber), where he remained for the rest of his career.
 At Faber & Faber, he was responsible for publishing distinguished English poets, including W. H. Auden, Stephen Spender, Charles Madge and Ted Hughes.

 Conversion to Anglicanism and British citizenship

 The Faber & Faber building where Eliot worked from 1925 to 1965; the commemorative plaque is under the right-hand arch.

 On 29 June 1927 Eliot converted from Unitarianism to Anglicanism, and in November that year he took British citizenship, thereby renouncing his United States citizenship in the event he had not officially done so previously.
 He became a churchwarden of his parish church, St Stephen's, Gloucester Road, London, and a life member of the Society of King Charles the Martyr.
-He specifically identified as Anglo-Catholic, proclaiming himself "classicist in literature, royalist in politics, and anglo-catholic[sic] in religion".
+He specifically identified as Anglo-Catholic, proclaiming himself "classicist in literature, royalist in politics, and anglo-catholic in religion".

 About 30 years later Eliot commented on his religious views that he combined "a Catholic cast of mind, a Calvinist heritage, and a Puritanical temperament".
 He also had wider spiritual interests, commenting that "I see the path of progress for modern man in his occupation with his own self, with his inner being" and citing Johann Wolfgang von Goethe and Rudolf Steiner as exemplars of such a direction.

 One of Eliot's biographers, Peter Ackroyd, commented that "the purposes of [Eliot's conversion] were two-fold.
 One: the Church of England offered Eliot some hope for himself, and I think Eliot needed some resting place.
 But secondly, it attached Eliot to the English community and English culture."